splinesreticulating/spotify-dj/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

 ---

-If you enjoy Butterfly, consider starring the repo and sharing your feedback!